ChaoqiLiang/scDNAm-GPT/README.md

 ```

-### 5. Finetuning on Your Owner Data (scWGBS 6-mer Tokenizer and Processing Pipeline)
+### 5. Finetuning on Your Owner Data (scDNAm 6-mer Tokenizer and Processing Pipeline)

 This repository provides a Python-based pipeline to process single-cell whole-genome bisulfite sequencing (scWGBS) data from `.tsv.gz` files.
 It extracts 6-mer nucleotide sequences around CpG sites, tokenizes them with a custom tokenizer, and outputs methylation ratios, positions, and chromosome identifiers.